 top of page

-get to know the artist title_edited.jpg
+Get to know the artist in black brush stroke text

 Me

-I have had a pencil in my hand since kindergarten.
+I've had a pencil in my hand since kindergarten.
 It was something that brought me joy, as well as others.
 If you ask my mother, she would tell you she is still upset I gave almost everything away.
 I couldn't help it!
 I had a deep sense of joy every time I gifted my stick figure creations and saw the smile on their faces.
 My kindergarten teacher, Mrs. Pauly, kept a flower drawing I had made for her one day during class.
 I crossed paths with her as a high school student later, and she told me she still had it.
 She told me she knew I was going to be something special someday.
 People like her inspired me to continue to follow my passion.

 dsc_0719.jpg